-The CFO and Grant Manager review shall consist of the following:
+The Asst.
+Sup-Finance and Grant Manager review shall consist of the following:

-- 1) A review of the detailed general ledger for any unusual charges or reclassification of expenditures - A test sampling of either unusual or large expenditures to ensure that the expenditures were reviewed and approved by all designated staff - 3) Monitor the percentage of expenditures-to-date to ensure that the grant funds are expended on a timely basis throughout the grant period.
-[NOTE: The federal granting or oversight agency may disallow grant fund expenditures that appear to be made outside of the grant period or so late in the grant period that the district and its student did not benefit from the delayed expenditure.] - Authorize [in writing or by email] the finance department to draw-down the available grant funds.
+- 1) A review of the detailed general ledger for any unusual charges or reclassification of expenditures - 2) A test sampling of either unusual or large expenditures to ensure that the expenditures were reviewed and approved by all designated staff - 3) Monitor the percentage of expenditures-to-date to ensure that the grant funds are expended on a timely basis throughout the grant period.
+[NOTE: The federal granting or oversight agency may disallow grant fund expenditures that appear to be made outside of the grant period or so late in the grant period that the district and its student did not benefit from the delayed expenditure.] - 4) Authorize [in writing/email] the finance department to draw-down the available grant funds.

-Upon approval from the Grants Manager, the CFO shall prepare the paper and/or electronic draw-down request.
+Upon approval from the Grants Manager, the Asst.
+Sup-Finance shall prepare the paper and/or electronic draw-down request.
 The amount of the receivable shall be recorded on the general ledger (124X) and a copy of all supporting documentation such as the detailed general ledger, approval from the grant management department, and other supporting documentation shall be filed for audit purposes.
-The CFO shall prepare the journal ledger entry and shall post the to the finance general ledger.
+The Asst.
+Sup-Finance shall prepare the journal ledger entry and shall post the to the finance general ledger.

-If additional documentation of an electronic draw-down is required by the granting agency, the CFO shall comply with the additional requirements.
+If additional documentation of an electronic draw-down is required by the granting agency, the Asst.
+Sup-Finance shall comply with the additional requirements.
 For example, TEA as an oversight agency, at times requests supportive information related to a drawn down such as a detailed general ledger, narrative justification, or summary of expenditures by object code.
-Upon a request from the TEA, the CFO shall respond to the request within the allotted time to avoid designation as a "high risk" grantee.
+Upon a request from the TEA, the Asst.
+Sup-Finance shall respond to the request within the allotted time to avoid designation as a "high risk" grantee.